lucas17955/NOS_Automation_Testing_Lucas/README.md

 ## Overview

-This project includes test cases for performing CRUD (Create, Read, Update, Delete) operations on a sample REST API.
-It demonstrates how to use Python and the `requests` library to interact with the API endpoints, as well as how to organize test cases and utility functions for better maintainability and scalability.
+This test automation project aims to provide a robust and scalable solution for testing a REST API.
+It includes test cases for performing CRUD (Create, Read, Update, Delete) operations on a sample REST API.
+The project demonstrates how to use Python and the `requests` library to interact with the API endpoints, as well as how to organize test cases and utility functions for better maintainability and scalability.

 ## Features